slatedocs/slate/source/includes/api-reference/_index.html.md

 An *event* is an object representing a change to a resource that was observed by an event subscription.

+The event may be triggered by a different `user` than the subscriber.
+For example, if user A subscribes to a task and user B modified it, the event’s user will be user B. Note: Some events are generated by the system, and will have `null` as the user.
+API consumers should make sure to handle this case.

+The `resource` that triggered the event may be different from the one that the events were requested for.
+For example, a subscription to a project will contain events for tasks contained within the project.

+For added/removed events, the `parent` that resource was added to or removed from.
+The parent will be `null` for other event types.

 ### Properties

 |Name|Description|